-In this module, students are introduced to Occupational Safety and Administration (OSHA) standar standards infection control and hazard communication.
+In this module, students are introduced to Occupational Safety and Health Administration (OSHA) standards for infection control and hazard communication.
 Topics include microbiology, contagious diseases, universal precautions, barrier techniques and hazardous chemicals.
 Students practice step-by-step instrument decontamination and operatory disinfection using approved sterilization agents and methods.
 They study cranial anatomy as it relates to anesthesia administration and pain control.
 Methods for taking and recording vital signs and blood pressure are introduced.
 Skills performed by the dental assistant in the specialty areas of oral surgery and endodontics (root canals), including administration of topical and local anesthetics, are presented.
 Students practice placing instruments and materials on Typodont manikins.
-Career development instruction focuses on techniques.
+Career development instruction focuses on interview techniques.
 Related dental terminology is studied.